nanoc/nanoc.app/content/docs/guides/deploying-nanoc-sites.md

 The above five lines can be put into a shell script for easy publishing.
 (Or you could create a deployer for this setup.
 Any takers?)

-With this approach, nanoc is happy, because the output folder is where it is supposed to be, and GitHub pages is happy as well, because there is a nice and tidy branch called `gh-pages` with static publishable content.
+With this approach, nanoc is happy, because the output folder is where it is supposed to be, and GitHub Pages is happy as well, because there is a nice and tidy branch called `gh-pages` with static publishable content.

 A weird side effect is that the `gh-pages` branch in the output directory is likely to be out of sync with the gh-pages branch in your base repo.
 You can either remove the branch from the base repo, or just make sure to `pull` after a succesful publish.